Introduction To Analytics

 - Bounce Rate – This shows how many people viewed only a single page on your site before leaving.
 In general, the lower your bounce rate, the better, but there are exceptions.
 For more on this topic, check out Allison’s more detailed explanation of bounce rates.

 - Average Time on Site – This is the average length of time that a visitor spends on your site.
 How long do you want people to stay?
 Is the purpose of your site to move prospects through your sales funnel, direct them to a contact form or learn about your product or service?
-Different activities take longer then others, so focus less on this measure, and more on how many pages and which pages people visit.
+Different activities take longer than others, so focus less on this measure, and more on how many pages and which pages people visit.

-People come to your website from variety of routes.
+People come to your website from a variety of routes.
 Your traffic sources will give you clues as to which parts of your marketing are most effective:

 - Search Traffic – This is the traffic that comes to your website from one of the major search engines.
 It can be comprised of traffic from both organic and paid searches.